aerospike/backup-go/cmd/asrestore/readme.md

                                    stack will always be the least used.
 These connections are checked for IdleTimeout on every tend (usually 1 second).

-      --client-login-timeout int   specifies the timeout for login operation for external authentication such as LDAP. (default 10000)
+      --client-login-timeout int   Specifies the login operation timeout for external authentication methods such as LDAP. (default 10000)

 Restore Flags:
-  -d, --directory string         The Directory that holds the backup files.
+  -d, --directory string         The directory that holds the backup files.
 Required, unless -o or -e is used.
   -n, --namespace string         Used to restore to a different namespace.
 Example: source-ns,destination-ns -s, --set string               Only restore the given sets from the backup.
                                  Default: restore all sets.
   -B, --bin-list string          Only restore the given bins in the backup.
-                                 Default: restore all bins.
+                                 If empty, include all bins.

   -R, --no-records               Don't restore any records.
   -I, --no-indexes               Don't restore any secondary indexes.
       --no-udfs                  Don't restore any UDFs.
+  -w, --parallel int             The number of restore threads.
+Accepts values from 1-1024 inclusive.
+                                 The default value is automatically calculated and appears as the number of CPUs on your machine. (default 12)
-  -w, --parallel int             The number of restore threads. (default - the number of available CPUs) -L, --records-per-second int   Limit total returned records per second (rps).
+  -L, --records-per-second int   Limit total returned records per second (rps).
                                  Do not apply rps limit if records-per-second is zero.
       --max-retries int          Maximum number of retries before aborting the current transaction. (default 5) --total-timeout int        Total transaction timeout in milliseconds.
 0 - no timeout. (default 10000) --socket-timeout int       Socket timeout in milliseconds.
-If this value is 0, it's set to total-timeout.
-If both are 0, there is no socket idle time limit (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
+If this value is 0, it's set to --total-timeout.
+                                 If both this and --total-timeout are 0, there is no socket idle time limit. (default 10000) -N, --nice int                 The limits for read/write storage bandwidth in MiB/s -i, --input-file string         Restore from a single backup file.
 Use - for stdin.
                                   Required, unless --directory or --directory-list is used.

-      --directory-list string     A comma separated list of paths to directories that hold the backup files.
+      --directory-list string     A comma-separated list of paths to directories that hold the backup files.
 Required, unless -i or -d is used.
-The paths may not contain commas
+The paths may not contain commas.
-                                  Example: `asrestore --directory-list /path/to/dir1/,/path/to/dir2
+                                  Example: 'asrestore --directory-list /path/to/dir1/,/path/to/dir2'
       --parent-directory string   A common root path for all paths used in --directory-list.
                                   This path is prepended to all entries in --directory-list.
-                                  Example: `asrestore --parent-directory /common/root/path --directory-list /path/to/dir1/,/path/to/dir2
+                                  Example: 'asrestore --parent-directory /common/root/path
+                                  --directory-list /path/to/dir1/,/path/to/dir2'
-  -u, --unique                    Skip records that already exist in the namespace;
+  -u, --unique                    Skip modifying records that already exist in the namespace.
-                                  Don't touch them.

   -r, --replace                   Fully replace records that already exist in the namespace.
-                                  This option still does a generation check by default and would need to be combined with the -g option if no generation check is desired.
+                                  This option still performs a generation check by default and needs to be combined with the -g option if you do not want to perform a generation check.
-                                  Note: this option is mutually exclusive to --unique.
+                                  This option is mutually exclusive with --unique.
   -g, --no-generation             Don't check the generation of records that already exist in the namespace.
-      --ignore-record-error       Ignore permanent record specific error. e.g AEROSPIKE_RECORD_TOO_BIG.
+      --ignore-record-error       Ignore errors specific to records, not UDFs or indexes.
+The errors are:
+                                  AEROSPIKE_RECORD_TOO_BIG,
+                                  AEROSPIKE_KEY_MISMATCH,
+                                  AEROSPIKE_BIN_NAME_TOO_LONG,
+                                  AEROSPIKE_ALWAYS_FORBIDDEN,
+                                  AEROSPIKE_FAIL_FORBIDDEN,
+                                  AEROSPIKE_BIN_TYPE_ERROR,
+                                  AEROSPIKE_BIN_NOT_FOUND.
-                                  By default such errors are not ignored and asrestore terminates.
+                                  By default, these errors are not ignored and asrestore terminates.
-                                  Optional: Use verbose mode to see errors in detail.
       --disable-batch-writes      Disables the use of batch writes when restoring records to the Aerospike cluster.
-                                  By default, the cluster is checked for batch write support, so only set this flag if you explicitly don't want
-                                  batch writes to be used or asrestore is failing to recognize that batch writes are disabled and is failing to work because of it.
+                                  By default, the cluster is checked for batch write support.
+Only set this flag if you explicitly don't want batch writes to be used or if asrestore is failing to work because it cannot recognize that batch writes are disabled.
-      --max-async-batches int     The max number of outstanding async record batch write calls at a time.
+      --max-async-batches int     To send data to Aerospike Database, asrestore creates write workers that work in parallel.
+                                  This value is the number of workers that form batches and send them to the database.
-                                  For pre-6.0 servers, 'batches' are only a logical grouping of records, and each record is uploaded individually.
-The true max number of async aerospike calls would then be
+                                  For Aerospike Database versions prior to 6.0, 'batches' are only a logical grouping of records, and each record is uploaded individually.
-                                  <max-async-batches> * <batch-size>. (default 32)
+                                  The true max number of async Aerospike calls would then be <max-async-batches> * <batch-size>. (default 32)
-      --batch-size int            The max allowed number of records to simultaneously upload in an async batch write calls to make to aerospike at a time.
+      --batch-size int            The max allowed number of records to simultaneously upload to Aerospike.
+                                  Default is 128 with batch writes enabled.
+If you disable batch writes, this flag is superseded because each worker sends writes one by one.
+                                  All three batch flags are linked.
+If --disable-batch-writes=false, asrestore uses batch write workers to send data to the database.
-                                  Default is 128 with batch writes enabled, or 16 without batch writes. (default 128) --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
+                                  Asrestore creates a number of workers equal to --max-async-batches that work in parallel, and form and send a number of records equal to --batch-size to the database. (default 128) --extra-ttl int             For records with expirable void-times, add N seconds of extra-ttl to the recorded void-time.
-  -T, --timeout int               Set the timeout (ms) for info commands. (default 10000)
+  -T, --timeout int               Set the timeout (ms) for asinfo commands sent from asrestore to the database.
+                                  The info commands are to check version, get indexes, get udfs, count records, and check batch write support. (default 10000)
+      --retry-base-timeout int    Set the initial timeout for a retry in milliseconds when data is sent to the Aerospike database during a restore.
+This retry sequence is triggered by the following non-critical errors:
+                                  AEROSPIKE_NO_AVAILABLE_CONNECTIONS_TO_NODE,
+                                  AEROSPIKE_TIMEOUT,
+                                  AEROSPIKE_DEVICE_OVERLOAD,
+                                  AEROSPIKE_NETWORK_ERROR,
+                                  AEROSPIKE_SERVER_NOT_AVAILABLE,
+                                  AEROSPIKE_BATCH_FAILED,
+                                  AEROSPIKE_MAX_ERROR_RATE.
-      --retry-base-timeout int    Set the initial delay between retry attempts in milliseconds (default 1000) --retry-multiplier float    retry-multiplier is used to increase the delay between subsequent retry attempts.
+                                  This base timeout value is also used as the interval multiplied by --retry-multiplier to increase the timeout value between retry attempts. (default 1000) --retry-multiplier float    Used to increase the delay between subsequent retry attempts for the errors listed under --retry-base-timeout.
                                   The actual delay is calculated as: retry-base-timeout * (retry-multiplier ^ attemptNumber) (default 1)
-      --retry-max-retries uint    Set the maximum number of retry attempts that will be made.
-If set to 0, no retries will be performed.
+      --retry-max-retries uint    Set the maximum number of retry attempts for the errors listed under --retry-base-timeout.
+                                  The default is 0, indicating no retries will be performed

 Compression Flags:
   -z, --compress string         Enables decompressing of backup files using the specified compression algorithm.
                                 This must match the compression mode used when backing up the data.
                                 Supported compression algorithms are: zstd, none
-                                Set the zstd compression level via the --compression-level option.
-Default level is 3. (default "NONE")
-      --compression-level int   zstd compression level. (default 3)
+                                Set the zstd compression level via the --compression-level option. (default "NONE") --compression-level int   zstd compression level. (default 3)

 Encryption Flags: